 It sounds super sinister – a deadline.
 One wonders who came up with naming it that.
 The short explanation is that it simply indicates a line that doesn’t move at all.
 It’s dead.
 Another theory dates back to Civil War prison camps, where prisoners were not to cross certain lines to prevent getting shot.

 Back to a more uplifting note, you don’t ever need to feel threatened by deadlines at all.
 Not when they are reasonable and you set yourself up to easily meet them.
-Always give yourself an alternate deadline, a bit sooner than the original given one.
+Always give yourself an alternate deadline, a bit sooner than the originally given one.
 Once your mind is accustomed to the earlier deadline, you subconsciously forget the later one.
-Worst case scenario you will have some extra time left, while the best case scenario has you finishing ahead of time.
+Worst case scenario you will have some extra time left, while the best-case scenario has you finishing ahead of time.

 But what is a reasonable deadline?
 This can be determined in a very concise, simple way actually.
 Creating a time edit for all of the tasks and activities that are part of your projects will show exactly how much time goes into what.
 Rodeo’s time tracking feature allows employees to report hours to timecards, giving ample insight.
 Next time you are preparing a project, you can accurately estimate a reasonable time chart for everything.